School Science Lessons

 Parasitic maiden fern, (Christella parasitica), Australia, Thelypteridaceae

-Golden chicken fern, (Cibotium barometz), manfern woolly fern, "vegetable lamb of Tartary, Tartarian lamb, Scythium lamb", (woolly rootstock like an animal), up to 1 m, folk medicine, rhizome used to treat liver and kidney ailments, Asia, Cibotiaceae
+Golden chicken fern, (Cibotium baromet), manfern woolly fern, "vegetable lamb of Tartary, Tartarian lamb, Scythium lamb", (woolly rootstock like an animal), up to 1 m, folk medicine, rhizome used to treat liver and kidney ailments, Asia, Cibotiaceae

 Lacy tree fern, (Cyathea cooperi), Australian tree fern, ornamental, invasive in Hawaii, Australia, Cyathaceae

-Tree fern, (Cyathea cooperi), Daleys Fruit Tree Nursery
+Tree fern, (Cyathea cooperi), Daleys Fruit Trees

 Common tree fern, (Cyathea latebrosa), thick erect stem, up to 4 m needs frost-free cultivation, Southeast Asia, Cyatheaceae